2015 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2015 Half Dollar Value By Variety

-The 2015 Kennedy half dollar was produced in several distinct varieties across different U.S. Mint facilities, with each type offering unique characteristics and market values that appeal to different collector preferences.
+The 2015 Kennedy half dollar was produced in four distinct varieties across three U.S. Mint facilities, each offering unique characteristics and market values that appeal to different collector preferences.
+Philadelphia and Denver struck uncirculated copper-nickel clad business strikes for annual mint sets, while San Francisco created both clad and premium 90% silver proof editions.

 If you know the grade of your coin, you can find the exact price below in the Value Guides section.